About Wild Women Hawai'i

 I share these details not to impress, but to honor the trust you place in me.
 Every qualification, training, and experience helps me hold this space with care, skill, and integrity.

-❦ Mobilizing and Discharging Anxiety — with Anna Ferguson, The Embody Lab (2025) ❦ Somatic Trauma Recovery — Somatic Institute for Women (2025) ❦ Movement and Breath — with Dr. Scott Lyons, The Embody Lab (2025) ❦ Regulation and Resetting — with Morgan Starr-Riestis (2025) ❦ Holistic Interventions for Anxiety: Rebalancing Ecological & Biological Rhythms — with Dr. Scott Lyons (2025) ❦ Somatic Practices — with Dr. Peter Levine (2025) ❦ Shadow Side of the Feminine — Somatic Institute for Women (2025) ❦ Sensation is Sacred — Somatic Institute for Women (2025) ❦ Somatic Anxiety Therapy Integration — with Anna Papaioannou & Dr. Scott Lyons, The Embody Lab (2025) ❦ Expressive Arts Interventions for Anxiety — with Karine Bell (2025) ❦ Polyvagal Theory and Anxiety — with Deb Dana, The Embody Lab (2025) ❦ Inner Child Work — with Dr. Arielle Schwartz (2025) ❦ Deep Transformational Rest for Retreats — with Karen Brody (2024) ❦ Biodanza Workshops — with Rozi Mabob, England (2022 & 2024) ❦ DreamDancing® — with Tina Stromsted, Ph.D.
+❦ Mobilizing and Discharging Anxiety — with Anna Ferguson, The Embody Lab (2025) ❦ Somatic Trauma Recovery — Somatic Institute for Women (2025) ❦ Movement and Breath — with Dr. Scott Lyons, The Embody Lab (2025) ❦ Regulation and Resetting — with Morgan Starr-Riestis (2025) ❦ Somatic Practices — with Dr. Peter Levine (2025) ❦ Shadow Side of the Feminine — Somatic Institute for Women (2025) ❦ Usui Holy Fire Reiki Training I/II — with Rainbow Reiki Energy (2024) ❦ Sensation is Sacred — Somatic Institute for Women (2025) ❦ Somatic Anxiety Therapy Integration — with Anna Papaioannou & Dr. Scott Lyons, The Embody Lab (2025) ❦ Expressive Arts Interventions for Anxiety — with Karine Bell (2025) ❦ Polyvagal Theory and Anxiety — with Deb Dana, The Embody Lab (2025) ❦ Inner Child Work — with Dr. Arielle Schwartz (2025) ❦ Deep Transformational Rest for Retreats — with Karen Brody (2024) ❦ Biodanza Workshops — with Rozi Mabob, England (2022 & 2024) ❦ DreamDancing® — with Tina Stromsted, Ph.D.
 (2023) ❦ Red Tent Webinar — with DeAnna Lam (2024)

-"As I submitted myself to your lovely, loving, centered and wise energy, it was a relief to just quiet myself and trust in your different style of leadership.
-And I learned a lot by that.
-Thank you for your loving, sweet, fierce feminine energy, Michelle."
+"your lovely, loving, centered and wise energy, was a relief to just quiet myself and trust in your different style of leadership."